warren-bank/Secure-Webmail/README.md

 #### Pros

-* All cryptographic operations are transparent to the end-user.
+* All cryptographic operations are transparent to the end-user, with the following caveats:
   * initial generation of an asymmetric keypair requires a single mouse-click
   * persistent storage of the private RSA encryption key is the responsibility of the end-user
     * if lost, then all emails sent or received using that keypair can no-longer be decrypted by the corresponding Google account